mslmslmsl/8-Ks-Code/README.md

 Before running the script, ensure you have Python 3.x and the necessary dependencies (install with `pip install -r requirements.txt`).

-Also, update the following constants in the script:
+Also, update the following constants and global variables in the script:

 - `TESTING`: Set to True to test the script with a more common item and a private repo.
 - `ITEM`: Identify the 8-Ks to index by specifying the item that the script looks for in the 8-Ks (the default is 1.05 - Material Cybersecurity Incidents).